Arts Impact in Rural North Carolina Communities

 FAQs for North Carolina Applicants

-Q: What types of projects are most likely to receive funding from the North Carolina Arts Council?
+Q: What types of projects are eligible for grant funding in North Carolina?

 Eligible Regions